vectra-ai-research/derf/docs/attack-techniques/aws/ec2-share-ebs-snapshot.md

 ```
 #### Clean Up:

-- Recreates the CloudTrail trail.
+- Removes the fictitious external AWS account by calling the `ModifySnapshotAttribute` API again, this time removing the permission.
   - Executed as the `DeRF Default User`

 ## Execution Instructions